-Yes, I know it’s not much of a tip, but being lucky and in the right place at the right time is a big part of discovering a great second hand find.
-I’ve lost count of the amount of times we’ve found something great only to discover an evil looking sold sticker on it.
+Yes, I know that this isn’t much of a tip, but inevitably a bit of luck and being in the right place at the right time is a big part of discovering second-hand furniture.
+I’ve lost count of the number of times we found something great only to discover an evil-looking sold sticker on it.

-When we bought our sideboard that’s now in the guest bedroom we knew that we had to have it, but couldn’t find the owner of that section of the antique shop.
-We asked around and after a lot more asking and being sent from stall to stall we eventually found him in another shop outside of the main building.
+When we bought our Esavian sideboard that’s now in the guest bedroom we knew that we had to have it, but we couldn’t find the owner of that section of the antique shop.
+After asking around and being sent from stall to stall, we eventually found him in another shop outside of the main building.

 3. Research & Measurements

 The most important thing to remember when looking for second hand furniture is to take your measurements with you!
 You’ll probably only have one chance, especially when comes to something unique and once it’s gone, it’s gone!

-Setting yourself a budget is always a good idea, but for us it’s more about buying what we like for a price that seems fair to us.
+Setting yourself a budget is always a good idea, but for us, it’s more about buying what we like for a price that seems fair to us.
 If you actually have an idea of furniture and know what something is worth – even better – but we tend to base our buying decisions purely on what we like and can afford.

-#4 Be Prepared To Do A Bit Of Work
+4. Be Prepared To Do A Bit Of Work

 Most things are fairly easy to repair and even the most scuffed piece of furniture can look great again.
 Think about what it would look like painted or can it be sanded and waxed?
-Often only 10 minutes of work can make all of the difference.
-Sanding and waxing our sideboard literally took minutes, but the difference it made is amazing.
+Refinishing old furniture often only takes minutes of work can make all of the difference.
+Sanding and waxing our sideboard only took about an hour, but the difference it made is amazing.

 What To Do With Furniture You No Longer Need?

-Now, you’ve found a load of furniture that you love, what do you do with the stuff you no longer have a need for?
+Now, that you’ve found a load of furniture that you love, what do you do with the stuff you no longer have a need for?
 After all, there’s only so much furniture you can buy without having to get rid of some of the stuff you no longer need.

-Giving things away is a great way of helping others (we had friends and family give us all sorts of stuff when we first moved in and we’ll always be grateful for it) but on a much more selfish note it’s also a really easy and hassle free way of getting rid of things you no longer have a use for.
-You stick a quick post up on Freecycle and within a few hours you’ll have plenty of people wanting what you’re giving away (we always give it to the first person to respond to our post).
+Giving things away is a great way of helping others (we had friends and family give us all sorts of stuff when we first moved in and we’ll always be grateful for it) but on a much more selfish note, it’s also a really easy and hassle-free way of getting rid of things you no longer have a use for.
+You stick a quick post up on Freecycle and within a few hours, you’ll have plenty of people wanting what you’re giving away (we almost always give it to the first person to respond to our post).

 When we recently got our new Chesterfield sofa in the living room we’d been struggling to decide what to do with our existing black Florence Knoll style sofa.
 Although we would usually use Freecycle, we felt that it would be better to give it to a charity.
 I’m not saying that any of the things we’ve given away weren’t good – they were all still fine, but the sofa was still in a pretty perfect condition, so we felt that it would be best to give it to a charity.

-Often charities will come and pick up furniture – which was the case with our sofa, so as well as helping others it’s also a really easy way to easily get chunky items that you’d otherwise struggle to remove. .
+Often charities will come and pick up furniture – which was the case with our sofa, so as well as helping others it’s also a really easy way to easily get chunky items that you’d otherwise struggle to remove.

-Essentially the same places that you’ll go to find second hand furniture are the same places you’ll go to get rid of things you no longer need.
+Essentially the same places that you’ll go to find second-hand furniture are the same places you’ll go to get rid of things you no longer need.
 We like to think of it as a kind of cycle.
 You buy something, use and enjoy it and then give it back for others to enjoy.

 What do you do with furniture you no longer need?
-Have you ever managed to find a great second hand bargain?
+Have you ever managed to find a great second-hand bargain?
 Do you have any tips for finding great furniture?